 What your money is spent on

-In the academic year of 2017 the cost of sponsoring a secondary student is £250.
+The cost of sponsoring a secondary student in 2019 is £250.
 This will provide a year's school fees, a pair of shoes, shoe polish, a school uniform including sportswear, pens, pencils, paper, exercise books, maths equipment, a school bag, a broom, soap and toilet paper.
 The schools insist on the children bringing all these things to school.
 The school fees pay for a lunch for the student and for a mug of dilute maize porridge at break time in the morning, often the first food or drink they have had since the previous evening.

 Mityana Secondary School